dune-copasi/dune-copasi/doc/docusaurus/docs/math_model.md

 ### Compartments

-We say that each compartments, denoted by $\Omega^k$, is an open, bounded, connected subset of Euclidean space $\mathbb{R}^d$, with Lipschitz boundary
+We say that each compartment, denoted by $\Omega^k$, is an open, bounded, connected subset of Euclidean space $\mathbb{R}^d$, with Lipschitz boundary
 $\partial\Omega^k$ and space dimension $d=2$ or $d=3$.
 Moreover, we require that the compartments are the non-overlapping decomposition of an open, bounded,